-Easy Crispy Grit Cakes are a classic southern grits recipe baked until golden and crispy.
-Thick cheese grit cakes are a perfect accompaniment for an appetizer, with breakfast, or as dinner side dish!
+Easy crispy grit cakes are a classic southern grits recipe baked until golden and crispy.
+Thick and cheesy, these patties are a perfect accompaniment for appetizers, sauces, with breakfast, or as dinner side dish all without frying, bread crumbs, or mess!

 To be honest, we don’t eat a whole lot of big southern-style breakfasts at our house, so grit cakes are mainly served as a dinner side dish.
-They go perfect with shrimp, fried fish, or crispy baked gluten-free chicken.
+They go perfect with shrimp, fried fish, or other comfort food favorites like creamy Velveeta mac and cheese.

-If big breakfasts are more your thing, though, a recipe for grit cakes also pairs with country ham steaks, sausage gravy, bacon, or scrambled eggs.
+If big breakfasts are more your thing, though, baked grit cakes also pairs with country ham steaks, our favorite sausage gravy recipe, bacon, or scrambled eggs.
 Whichever way you devour them, you will appreciate how easy and hands-off this recipe is!

 The ingredient list is simple and affordable, but makes one soul-comforting dish.
 If you love making southern breakfast grits, you probably have everything you need right in your kitchen!